webix-hub/docs/data/api/refs/ui.iframe.md

 {{api
-- api/ui.iframe_onafterload_event.md - fires after HTML page was loaded to the component
+- api/ui.iframe_onafterload_event.md - fires after an HTML page was loaded to the component
 - api/link/ui.iframe_onafterscroll_event.md - occurs when some webix view has been scrolled
-- api/ui.iframe_onbeforeload_event.md - fires before HTML page starts to be loaded
+- api/ui.iframe_onbeforeload_event.md - fires before HTML page starts to load
 - api/link/ui.iframe_onbindrequest_event.md - fires when the component is ready to receive data from the master component
 - api/link/ui.iframe_ondestruct_event.md - occurs when component destroyed
+- api/link/ui.iframe_onkeypress_event.md - occurs when keyboard key is pressed for the control in focus
 - api/link/ui.iframe_onlongtouch_event.md - fires on holding finger in some position for a certain period of time
-- api/link/ui.iframe_onrotate_event.md - occurs on screen rotating
 - api/link/ui.iframe_onswipex_event.md - occurs on a horizontal swipe movement
 - api/link/ui.iframe_onswipey_event.md - occurs on a vertical swipe movement
+- api/link/ui.iframe_ontimedkeypress_event.md - fires after typing has been finished in the field
 - api/link/ui.iframe_ontouchend_event.md - occurs when the touch event is ended
 - api/link/ui.iframe_ontouchmove_event.md - occurs during touch movement
 - api/link/ui.iframe_ontouchstart_event.md - when some webix view has been touched